 This article points out implications of modularity: "Le Corbusier’s Modulor is an updated version of this masculinist and ableist universalism.
 The Modulor Man is a healthy white male enhanced by mathematical proportional gimmicks ‘of nature’, such as golden ratio and Fibonacci series.
 He represents the normative and normalised body around which Le Corbusier conceived his designs. "

-- a palpable connection to an attempt to re-contextualize the West Bottoms' unique abstraction of vacancy, the outcome could present new precedent for de-abstracting or de-mystifying displacement and perceived vacancy in other areas of the city.
+- a palpable connection to the West Bottoms' unique abstraction of vacancy, which we know is not real.
+How does this perception serve as a mask or some kind of cultural assumption?
+How could acknowledging this present new possibilities for de-mystifying displacement and perceived vacancy in other areas of the city.

 "Ruin production and mainstream-isation has been integral to the preservation of state control over the narrative of the war in Syria.
 The ruined urban landscapes beneath RT drones have been portrayed as abstract fields of concrete and debris, devoid of human suffering to an extent that no moral reference points of analysis and narration is possible from the perspective of those that are experiencing the ruins and horror of the war with their very own bodies."
 "To deconstruct and disrupt such aesthetic regimes, photographers, architects, visual artists and urban researchers are equipped with powerful methodologies of resistance.
 They can de-abstractify and contextualise the ruins in time and space.
 By tracing, narrating and exposing power relations by means of spatial analysis, contextualisation and counter representation, they have the tools to look closer at the ruins in order to establish the much needed critical, specific and less abstract gaze.
 Such aesthetic interventions in the space of war can not only help to redefine the ruins as material manifestations of militarised state violence, but also to reveal the state’s political strategies.
 This challenges the widespread perception of the ruins as ‘natural’ consequences of ‘incomprehensible’ and ‘mystic’ political conflicts in ‘far away lands’."

-These bullet points are a map for the research done based on the Site Crits 7/13/17 (see adjacent 22 blocks).
 Moments of Incremental Urbanism - Leveraging the content of the green infrastructure project for artistic output.
 The act of collective thinking, reflecting, or questioning as defining or creating a public space.
 Acknowledging the agency of the site.
 In understanding the post-natural, we’ve put reference to the Anthropocene, a necessary frame of reference for best practices of urban planning and design.
 Brief discussion of Chin’s work using memory and physical regrowth in service to remediation of trauma.
 Incremental Urbanism - Leveraging Surveillance for artistic output.
 Urban exploration and surveillance.
 Scalable analogies between local and global.
 Opensource and public space.
-Poetics of re-purposed materiality.
+Poetics of re-purposed materiality. (these bullet points are a map for the research done based on the Site Crits 7/13/17).